 Indoor ice rinks are L-A-M-E. The only way to skate is by braving the elements on a frozen sheet of ice outside.
 Chicago residents and visitors have a handful of outdoor rinks to choose from, and they’re located in some of the coolest places, like next to Wrigley Field and right beside the Cloud Gate (Bean) sculpture in Millennium Park downtown.

 You’ll often find me out there at the Bean rink, skating up and down the ice with grace and beauty.
 Just don’t ask me to stop.
 I never mastered the art of stopping, so I have to glide to a stop or slam into a wall and hope to not hurt myself.
-Good times!
+Good times.
+The Bean skating rink is a fantastic Chicago winter activity for couples!

 When people ask me why I moved to Chicago, I probably sound like a wacko when I reply that a big part of the reason was because Chicago gets so many great concerts.
 Who moves to a city for the music scene?
 This quirky guy, that’s who.

-In the past two years, I’ve seen a ton of legendary acts who don’t do a lot of touring.
+In the past several years, I’ve gotten to see a ton of legendary acts who don’t do a lot of touring.
 People like Paul McCartney, Leonard Cohen, Madonna, Prince, Aretha Franklin, Radiohead, and Loretta Lynn.
 Not to mention current stars like Sigur Ros, Amanda Palmer, Robyn and Frank Ocean.
 These performers rarely make it to smaller cities like my hometown of Pittsburgh, but they’re always sure to schedule a Chicago performance.

 The Windy City is known for its deep dish pizza, Chicago-style hot dogs, and spicy Italian beef sandwiches, and you have to make sure to try all of those.
 I had never had deep dish before I moved here, but now I’m a total convert.
 It’s really so much better when the cheese is on the bottom and the sauce is on top.